The name of the Society shall be “Ripon City Photographic Society” (hereinafter referred to as “the Society”.)

 – a member notifies the Society’s Secretary of his/her resignation;

-5.1 A Committee shall manage the affairs of the Society and consist of Officers and up to four elected members, all of whom must be fully paid up members of the Society aged eighteen years or over:
+5.1 A Committee shall manage the affairs of the Society and consist of four Officers and up to six ordinary members, all of whom must be fully paid up members of the Society aged eighteen years or over.

 – Vice President

 Other roles, including Competition Co-ordinator, Programme Co-ordinator, Exhibition Co-ordinator, Webmaster, YPU Co-ordinator, Press Co-ordinator and other Committee roles as required may be filled by elected ordinary members.

 5.2 A Committee Member may hold more than one office simultaneously only when no other Member of the Society is available and willing to take on one of the roles.
 At no time may a Committee Member hold more than two offices.